General quantum resources providing advantages in work-extraction tasks: Certifying entanglement by one-sided device-independent work extraction tasks

+which can be understood as \CY{the energy storage enhancement $\Delta$ [Eq.~\eqref{Eq:Work diff}]} conditioned on the indices $a,x$ from steering scenarios.
+It turns out that this class of thermodynamic work extraction tasks is necessary and sufficient to certify quantum steering \CY{and thus relevant to one-sided device-independent entanglement certification}.
+Specifically, we have \begin{result} ${\assem}\notin{\bf LHS}$ if and only if, for every \mbox{$0<T<\infty$}, there exist Hamiltonians \mbox{${\bf H} = \{H_{a|x}\ge0\}_{a,x}$} such that

-\end{result} \begin{proof} Since $\assem\notin{\bf LHS}$ if and only if $\assem\notin{\bf LHS}(\assem)$, as argued before, it suffices to show that $\assem\notin{\bf LHS}(\assem)$ implies the desired strict inequality for every given $0<T<\infty$.
+\end{result} \begin{proof} Since $\assem\notin{\bf LHS}$ if and only if $\assem\notin{\bf LHS}(\assem)$, \CY{as in Eq.~\eqref{Eq:useful lemma},} it suffices to show that $\assem\notin{\bf LHS}(\assem)$ implies the desired strict inequality for every given $0<T<\infty$.
 Consider one such state assemblage $\assem$.
 Then, by the dual programme of steering robustness (see, e.g., Eq.~(41) in Ref.~\cite{Cavalcanti2016}, Eq.~(8) in Ref.~\cite{Piani2015}, Eq.~(28) in Ref.~\cite{Hsieh2016}), there exists a collection of semi-definite positive operators $\{F_{a|x}\ge0\}_{a,x}$ such that